Thrilled and delighted to be with you, as is the case every day.

 Sparkling jewels.

-Sparkling jewels of God's.
+Sparkling jewels of God.

 Well, they are human beings.

-There's no question that they're human beings and that.
+There's no question that they're human beings.

-And well, there's no question they've got dignity.
+There's no question they've got dignity.

-But and well, and and they might deserve respect.
+And, well, and they might deserve respect.

-The question is that entire entitlement break the law.
+The question is, that entire entitlement break the law.

-It still comes down to that is whether the law mean anything or not.
+It still comes down to that.

-Uh ill Papa, Pope Francis.
+The Pope, Il Papa, Pope Francis.

-Get this opening paragraph, by the way.
+Get this opening paragraph.

-This is uh this is a Reuters story.
+By the way, this is a Reuters story.

 I want to see if this jogs your memory.